lokeshlal/siirto/README.md

 ##### Code documentation

-Code documentation is available in folder `./doc` folder
+To update the documentation run `python generate_doc.py`.
+Code generate the documentation in folder `./doc` folder

-To update the documentation run `python generate_doc.py`
+Documentation is available at https://lokeshlal.github.io/siirto/siirto.html